zengxiaofei/HapHiC/README.md

 **Final outputs**

-* `01.cluster/corrected_asm.fa`: The corrected assembly in FASTA format.
+* `01.cluster/corrected_asm.fa`: The corrected contigs in FASTA format.
 This file is generated only when assembly correction is enabled.
 * `04.build/scaffolds.agp`: A [SALSA](https://github.com/marbl/SALSA)-style [AGP file](https://www.ncbi.nlm.nih.gov/assembly/agp/AGP_Specification/) containing information about scaffold assignment, ordering and orientation information for all sequences in `corrected_asm.fa`.
 If there are any chimeric contigs that are corrected by HapHiC, the broken contigs will be assigned new IDs.
 * `04.build/scaffolds.raw.agp`: A [YaHS](https://github.com/c-zhou/yahs)-style AGP file containing information about scaffold assignment, ordering and orientation information for all sequences in `asm.fa`.
 The broken contigs will not be assigned new IDs, but their starting and ending coordinates in the raw contigs will be displayed in the seventh and eighth columns.
 * `04.build/scaffolds.fa`: The final scaffolds in FASTA format.
 * `04.build/juicebox.sh`: A shell script for [Juicebox visualization and curation](#juicebox).

+> [!NOTE]
+>
-**Note:** Although the one-line command is convenient, the automatic parameter tuning may fail, leading to poor results or even a pipeline interruption in rare cases.
+> Although the one-line command is convenient, the automatic parameter tuning may fail, leading to poor results or even a pipeline interruption in rare cases.
 If this occurs, we recommend [running each step individually with manual parameter tuning](#step_by_step) or trying the [quick view mode](#quick_view) described below.

 ## <span id="step_by_step">Go through the pipeline step by step</span>

-### <span id="step1">[Step 1].
-Clustering</span>
+### <span id="step1">[Step 1] Clustering</span>

 Before clustering, HapHiC performs preprocessing to correct assembly misjoins, filter out short, mis-assembled contigs, and remove allelic Hi-C links.
-After that, a Markov cluster algorithm (MCL algorithm) is used to cluster the contigs into groups.
-Unlike agglomerative hierarchical clustering (AHC, used in LACHESIS and ALLHiC), which specifies the number of clusters, the MCL Algorithm implicitly controls it with a parameter called "inflation".
+After that, the Markov cluster algorithm ([MCL algorithm](https://micans.org/mcl/)) is used to cluster the contigs into groups.
+Unlike the agglomerative hierarchical clustering (AHC, used in LACHESIS and ALLHiC), which specifies the number of clusters, the MCL Algorithm implicitly controls it with a parameter called "inflation".
 The higher the inflation, the more the groups are clustered.
 The main problem with AHC is that even though the number of clusters is specified, contigs from different chromosomes may also be clustered into the same group.
 This is common in phased diploid or polyploid genome assemblies.
-To solve this, HapHiC tries a series of inflations to cluster the contigs (controlled by `min_inflation` and `max_inflation`) and recommends a "best" one based on both the expected number of chromosomes `nchrs` provided and the length distribution of the groups.
+To solve this, HapHiC tries a series of inflations to cluster the contigs (controlled by `--min_inflation`, `--max_inflation`, and `--inflation_step`) and recommends a "best" one based on both the expected number of chromosomes `nchrs` provided and the length distribution of the groups.

 ```bash
 $ /path/to/HapHiC/haphic cluster asm.fa HiC.filtered.bam nchrs